 City trips can be tiring for children.
 Looking for street art is a great way to keep the kids busy and involved when exploring Lisbon or Porto.
 You will be amazed at how much street art there is, and the kids are really good in finding it!

 So, this is our selection of somewhat unusual things to do in Portugal with kids.
-Of course, you can spend a day at the beach with your family, take the plunge in the pool, visit an aquarium or a zoo… Portugal has many family-friendly activities.
+Of course, you can spend a day at the beach with your family (check the best beaches in Algarve!), take the plunge in the pool, visit an aquarium or a zoo… Portugal has many family-friendly activities.
 I just wanted to show you that traveling with kids doesn’t always have to be about beaches and theme parks.
 Not even if visiting such a typical European beach vacation destination as Portugal.

 If you enjoyed reading this post, please share it.
 Are you on Pinterest?
 Pin this image!